Jesse Hanson has competed at several Dabo Swinney Camps over the years and visited Clemson a few times as a recruit, as well.

 Hanson plans to camp at Clemson again this summer and possibly attend a practice during fall camp.
 He visited East Carolina recently, is visiting Coastal Carolina tomorrow and Liberty on April 15.

 Iowa State is also highly interested in him.

 “Iowa State wants me to come out there,” Hanson said.
 “They actually emailed my coach and they’ve been on the phone a lot because they said they promised to offer me sometime, they just don’t know when, so they want me to come up there.”

-When Hanson looks at Clemson, the coaching staff’s straightforwardness and genuineness of Clemson in general sticks out to him the most.
+When Hanson looks at Clemson, the straightforwardness and genuineness of the coaching staff sticks out to him the most.

 “For me the biggest thing for Clemson is that (Dabo) Swinney, he’s so personal and family based,” he said.
 “He’s strong in his faith, and everything about Clemson seems real.
 What they tell you is what they mean, and they’re just really personal.
 I like it a lot.”